 You may also share photos and sets on Facebook, Twitter, Tumblr, Blogger, and other sites straight from the Flickr website.
 There are multiple privacy levels for Flickr sets and photos: you may make them private, accessible only to certain contacts or public.

 LinkedIn is a social media site aimed at business and professional networking.
-There are almost 100 million registered users, including many Brown alumni, faculty, staff and current students.
+There are 500 million registered users, including many Brown alumni, faculty, staff and current students.
 You can build your professional identity online and stay in touch with colleagues and classmates.

 The Brown Alumni Association has a well developed network of LinkedIn groups, which spans from the main Alumni group to industry-specific, interest-based, geographical, and other groups.
 Join the Brown Alumni Association’s group on LinkedIn, an online professional networking site that helps you find contacts and resources through the relationships you already have.
 The student or alumni status of members of the Brown Alumni Association group has been verified by Brown staff.